Skip to content

 end note

 GitHub project dashboard — state lives as labels on each issue and is mirrored to the project board's Status field via the mapping in docs/agents/project-board.md. /zsl:triage updates both.
-When a child issue's PR merges, GitHub closes the child; when the last child of a tracking PRD closes, GitHub auto-closes the parent — no manual transition needed.
+PR merge → GitHub closes the child; last child closes → GitHub auto-closes the tracking parent.

-Local markdown files — state lives as a Status: line near the top of each .md file under .scratch/<feature-slug>/.
-Closure is folder-based, and nothing is deleted:
+Local markdown files — state lives as a Status: line near the top of each .md file under .scratch/<NNN>-<feature-slug>/, where <NNN> is a 3-digit feature number assigned at creation.
+Features can be addressed by number alone — /zsl:triage 23 resolves to feature 023-* via glob.
+Closure is folder-based, atomic with the slice commit, and nothing is deleted:

 Cross-cutting